Technical specification

 5.1.5 Verifying the validity of the certificate

-1) that “not before” time has reached:
+1) that “issued at” time has been reached:

 2) that the “expired” time has not been reached: